ehmatthes/django-simple-deploy/README.md

 After running this last command, you should see your project open in a browser. :)

-Detailed instructions
+Detailed steps
 ---

 Since this project only focuses on Heroku at the moment, you'll need to make a [Heroku](https://heroku.com/) account and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 Heroku lets you deploy up to five projects for free.
-Projects that are deployed on a free account "go to sleep" when they're not being used, but there is plenty of uptime to practice the deployment process before you need to pay for hosting.
+Projects that are deployed on a free account "go to sleep" when they're not being used, but there's plenty of uptime to practice the deployment process before you need to pay for hosting.

 Heroku uses Git to manage the deployment process, so you'll need to install and use [Git](https://git-scm.com) for version control if you're not already doing so.
 It's beyond the scope of these instructions to provide an introduction to Git, but if you're not using version control yet you really should run through a basic tutorial before focusing on deployment.
 It's also a good idea to commit all of your own changes before starting this deployment process.
-That way you can easily go back to your non-deployment state if anything goes wrong, and you can also easily see the changes that are made to prepare for deployment.
+That way you can easily go back to your non-deployment state if anything goes wrong, and you can also see the specific changes that are made in preparing for deployment.

 Each Django project quickly ends up with its own set of specific dependencies.
 These include a specific version of Django, and any number of other libraries that you end up using in a project.
-These need to be managed separate from any other Django project you might have on your system, and separate from any other Python project you work on.
+These dependencies need to be managed separate from any other Django project you might have on your system, and separate from any other Python project you work on.
 There are a number of approaches to dependency management.
 For the moment, this project assumes that you have a `requirements.txt` file that lists your project's depencies.
 If you're working in a virtual environment, you can generate this file with the command `pip freeze > requirements.txt`.
 Make sure you re-run this command any time you install a new package to your project.

 For the deployment process, work in an active virtual environment in your project's root folder.
 You can install `django-simple-deploy` with Pip: